Thinking about buying a home, but frustrated by rising prices in your community?

 Define Your Home Price Boundaries

-If you can’t pay cash for your home, the next best option is a home mortgage loan done the right way.
+If you can’t pay cash for your home, the next best option is a mortgage loan done the right way.
 What does that look like?
 We recommend these guidelines:

-- You choose a 15-year fixed-rate conventional loan.
+- Choose a 15-year fixed-rate conventional loan.

-- You put at least 10% down, but 20% is even better!
+- Put at least 10% down—but 20% is even better!

 Our mortgage calculator makes it easy to see what you can afford.
-A lender will probably approve you for a higher amount, but remember: just because you qualify for it doesn’t mean you can afford it.
+If you’re married, make sure that you and your spouse are on the same page.
+Then be prepared: A lender will probably approve you for a much higher amount, but just because you qualify for more money doesn’t mean you can afford to take it!

 Option #1: Save Longer

 Let’s cut to the chase.
-If you live in an unaffordable market, it will probably take you longer to be financially ready to buy a home.
+If you live in an unaffordable market, it’ll probably take you longer to be financially ready to buy a home.
 Maybe you’re still trying to pay off debt or save up a down payment.
-But even if you’re debt-free with an emergency fund in place, you might live in an area where your income truly can’t support the price of a mortgage.
+But even if you’re debt-free with an emergency fund in place, you might live in an area where your home-buying budget can’t support a mortgage just yet.
 And that’s okay.

-Renting helps you build up your savings and patience.
+Renting helps you build up your savings—and patience.
 Plus, you get to call the landlord when something breaks instead of spending your hard-earned money to fix it!